 “We have never requested their closure,” explains Maghedani “Georgia is a poor country, and every single job is important.
 One person working at a factory might have to feed three or four other people with their salary.
 We just want the enterprises to respect regulations so that our citizens can breathe clean air.”

 This approach has clearly contributed to Gavigudet’s popularity in Rustavi.
 While the core team is a small group of five people, there are many more who are happy to support the organisation on a voluntary basis.
-Even Maghedani’s family is now involved in Gavigudet: her mother is a team member, while her father helped organising a tree-planting campaign.
+Even Maghedani’s family is now involved in Gavigudet: her mother is a team member, while her father helped organise a tree-planting campaign.
 And the local architect who helped with designing the green space for the tree-planting campaign is now her husband.

 Social media has also helped Gavigudet to gain a reputation as an effective environmental NGO.
 It is not just the general public that trusts their data and findings; other similarly oriented organisations across Georgia have reached out for joint projects and sharing experiences.